Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Methodology

-The training procedure of our Pro-UIGAN model includes three steps: $\left(\romannumeral1\right)$ Pre-training the UI-block1 with loss $L_{net1}$ (Eq.~\eqref{loss-UInet1}) so as to initialize model parameter. $\left(\romannumeral2\right)$ Pre-training the UI-block2 with loss $L_{net2}$ (Eq.~\eqref{loss-UInet2}).
-In this stage, the UI-block1 has been initialized. $\left(\romannumeral3\right)$ Training the whole Pro-UIGAN model: Pro-UInet is trained by $L_{G}$ (Eq.~\eqref{loss-UIGAN}), and $L^{l}_{D}$ (Eq.~\eqref{eq5}) and $L^{g}_{D}$ (Eq.~\eqref{eq6}) are used to optimize Local-D and Global-D. In step $\left(\romannumeral3\right)$, since our UI-block1 and UI-block2 have been initialized, the learning rates for training UI-block3, UI-block2, and UI-block1 are set to 10$^{-3}$, 10$^{-4}$, and 10$^{-4}$, respectively.
+The training procedure of our Pro-UIGAN model includes three steps: $\left(\romannumeral1\right)$ Pre-training the UI-block1 by $L_{net1}$ (Eq.~\eqref{loss-UInet1}) so as to initialize model parameter. $\left(\romannumeral2\right)$ Pre-training the UI-block2 by $L_{net2}$ (Eq.~\eqref{loss-UInet2}).
+In this stage, the UI-block1 has been initialized. $\left(\romannumeral3\right)$ Training the whole Pro-UIGAN model: Pro-UInet is trained by $L_{G}$ (Eq.~\eqref{loss-UIGAN}), and Local-D and Global-D are optimized by $L^{l}_{D}$ (Eq.~\eqref{eq5}) and $L^{g}_{D}$ (Eq.~\eqref{eq6}).
+In step $\left(\romannumeral3\right)$, since our UI-block1 and UI-block2 have been initialized, we set the learning rates for training UI-block3, UI-block2, and UI-block1 to 10$^{-3}$, 10$^{-4}$, and 10$^{-4}$, respectively.